Coronavirus blockade strands hundreds of ultra-Orthodox Jewish pilgrims at Ukrainian border

 “I understand your traditions and customs, I understand how important it is for you to be in Uman, but this year it’s not possible,” Serhiy Deyneko, chief of the state border guard, tells pilgrims in one of the videos.

 The pilgrims say the situation is becoming critical.
 Haim Weitshandler said there were about 1,500 people on the border, including children and babies.
-(A Ukrainian border guard spokesman was quoted Thursday as saying that the figure was closer to one thousand.)
+(A Ukrainian border guard spokesman was quoted Thursday as saying that the figure was closer to 1,000.)

-“This is very very not good,” Weitshandler, from Israel, said by telephone from the border.
+“This is very, very not good,” Weitshandler, from Israel, said by telephone from the border.
 “It’s cold, raining, all people are sleeping on the road, on the highway.
 There are no showers, no bathrooms, nothing.”

 Weitshandler said the pilgrims were being fed “eggs, sandwiches, tuna fish,” but for the most part were receiving little assistance.
 “This is not normal,” he said.
 Ukrainian officials said the situation was “under control.”